alaincaron/ts-data-structures/docs/functions/qsort.md

 > **qsort**\<`E`\>(`arr`): `E`[]

-Sorts (using quicksort) an array according to the comparator.
+Sorts (using quicksort) an array according to the specified comparator.

 ## Type Parameters